-One of the selling security holders, SG Cowen Securities Corp., has informed Sohu that it is a registered broker-dealer and that it acquired the notes for investment purposes.
-SG Cowen Securities Corp. is an underwriter in connection with the sale of the notes and the underlying shares of common stock.
-The factual information provided in this paragraph is based on the representations made to us by the selling security holder.
+Two of the selling security holders, KBC Financial Products USA Inc. and SG Cowen Securities Corp., have informed Sohu that they are registered brokerdealers and that they acquired the notes for investment purposes.
+Each of KBC Financial Products USA Inc. and SG Cowen Securities Corp., may be deemed to be an underwriter in connection with the sale of the notes and the underlying shares of common stock.
+The factual information provided in this paragraph is based on the representations made to us by the selling security holders.